rust-lang/this-week-in-rust/content/2019-04-16-this-week-in-rust.md

 *This Week in Rust* is openly developed [on GitHub](https://github.com/cmr/this-week-in-rust).
 If you find any errors in this week's issue, [please submit a PR](https://github.com/cmr/this-week-in-rust/pulls).

-**Important Update**: The *This Week in Rust* privacy policy has changed due to our migration to GitHub pages for hosting.
-The current policy can be accessed [here](https://this-week-in-rust.org/pages/privacy-policy.html).
-The git-diff can be [viewed here](https://github.com/cmr/this-week-in-rust/pull/885/files).

 # Updates from Rust Community

 ## News & Blog Posts